emmanuelbernard/emmanuelbernard.com/blog/2012-08-04-unable-to-update-git-from-homebrew.md

 ## What is homebrew anyways

-Homebrew is very easy to use and maintain package manager for Max OS X environments.
+Homebrew is a very easy to use and maintain package manager for Mac OS X environments.
 Anytime you want to install one of those unix-y tools, Homebrew is your friend.

 Passed the initial installation, Homebrew is as simple to use as